 If the conduct is violent or you believe the conduct to be criminal in nature, please contact the UC Police Department as soon as possible (510-642-6760).

-Information on dealing with sexual harassment and violence , whether as victim, witness, or perpetrator, can be found at the Sexual Harassment and Violence Survivor Support website.
+Information on dealing with sexual harassment and violence, whether as victim, witness, or perpetrator, can be found at the Sexual Harassment and Violence Survivor Support website.

 Campus information about grading can be found in the UC Berkeley Academic Guide.
 How you determine grades should be guided by the faculty member you are teaching with.
 He or she will give you guidance on grading individual assignments and exams.
 Grades at the end of the semester are submitted by faculty through BearFacts.
 Final grades are generally due 48 hours after the final exam.

-This is a complex question, one that has no easy answers but highlights a vital role you will play as a GSI.
+This is a complex question—one that has no easy answers, but highlights a vital role you will play as a GSI.
 Often GSIs are the first “official” university personnel to become aware of student difficulties.
 At a minimum, you should establish personal contact with such students after the first paper or exam, perhaps by a note on their papers or exams, inviting them to come see you in office hours for assistance.
 You should also discuss the matter with the faculty member teaching the course.
-Additionally, it is important to familiarize yourself with the services of the Student Learning Center (510-642-7332 or email@example.com) and the Letters & Science Office of Undergraduate Advising (510-642-1483).
+Additionally, it is important to familiarize yourself with the services of the Student Learning Center (510-642-7332 or firstname.lastname@example.org) and the Letters & Science Office of Undergraduate Advising (510-642-1483).
 These units, along with undergraduate advising units in all of the individual colleges, can provide counseling and assistance for students before they encounter even more serious academic difficulties.
 For information on other campus units that can assist students, see the GSI Center’s Annotated Campus Resource list.
 The campus requires faculty to submit a midterm status grade for any undergraduate in their class who, at midterm time (end of 8th week in the semester), is earning a D, F, or NP.
 These grades are only for the purpose of informing students that they are earning a deficient grade, but they are not recorded on the student’s permanent record.
 Speak with the faculty member in charge of the course about submitting midterm status grades should a student in your section be getting a D, F, or NP.

 If you believe a student has committed academic misconduct (e.g., cheating on an exam, copying someone else’s paper, plagiarizing, etc.), you should discuss it immediately with the faculty member in charge of the course to decide how to proceed.
-You should also read the information for Faculty and Staff at the website of the Center for Student Conduct (or contact with questions, 510-643-9069 or firstname.lastname@example.org).
-The topic of academic misconduct and responding to students who commit infractions is covered in depth in the Module 4 of the Online Course on Professional Standards and Ethics in Teaching that all first-time GSIs must complete by the end of the second week of classes.
+You should also read the information for Faculty and Staff at the website of the Center for Student Conduct (or contact them with questions, 510-643-9069 or email@example.com).
+The topic of academic misconduct and responding to students who commit infractions is covered in depth in Module 5 of the Online Course on Professional Standards and Ethics in Teaching that all first-time GSIs must complete by the end of the second week of classes.
 Additionally, at the request of students, the campus has recently introduced the Berkeley Honor Code.
 We encourage you to review the code and its expectations at the beginning of the semester with your students.

 The campus has licensed Turnitin and makes it available through bCourses, the campus learning management system.
 Explanatory material is posted at Educational Technology Services’ Academic Integrity website.

 The faculty member in charge of the course may have a specific way he or she wants to handle grading challenges, or may leave that up to the GSIs.
-It is good to have a policy about contesting grades and requests for regrades formulated at the outset of the semester and mention them in your section syllabus (some examples appear in Before You Grade: Grading Policies).
-Many GSIs, for example, ask students to put the rationale for their challenge in writing, or to wait 48 hours before they meet with you to discuss the challenge.
+It is good to have a policy about contesting grades and requests for regrades formulated at the outset of the semester and mention it in your section syllabus (some examples appear in Before You Grade: Grading Policies).
+Many GSIs, for example, ask students to put the rationale for their challenge in writing, or to wait 48 hours before they meet to discuss the challenge.
 Using a grading rubric can also help reduce challenges.
-Explaining to students as they prepare the assignment or exam what the grading criteria will be, based on a clear rubric, provides transparency so students will more likely understand their grade.
+Explaining to students as they prepare the assignment or exam what the grading criteria will be, based on a clear rubric, provides transparency so students are more likely to understand their grade.
 In addition, using a rubric that is shared among the course’s GSIs promotes consistency from section to section, so there will be less perception of any one GSI as a “harsh grader.”